falconpunch082/Data-Analysis-Portfolio/README.md

 - Introduced to Beautiful Soup, Selenium and Splinter libaries to gather data from websites automatically
 - Introduced to the fundamentals of HTML and CSS for web scraping purposes
 - Understood how to convert collected data to DataFrames for data analysis with Pandas and Matplotlib

+Week 12 - NoSQL Databases (MongoDB)
+- Introduced to the concept and use of NoSQL databases with MongoDB
+- Learned how to do the CRUD process with MongoDB
+- Learned about the aggregation pipeline in MongoDB
+- Used PyMongo and utilised Pandas skills to conduct data visualisation